vimc/montagu-static/README.md

 Now going to http://localhost:80/model-review/test-group should give you a regular 404.

 At this point nginx is passing the request to caddy, who is validating the jwt.

+## Caddyfile
+This is generated from the template `caddy/Caddyfile.template` by the script `caddy/generate-caddy-file`